ballerina-platform/module-ballerinax-mssql/ballerina/Package.md

 This package provides the functionality required to access and manipulate data stored in an MSSQL database.

 ### Prerequisite
-It is required to import the MSSQL driver dependency in order to connect to a MSQL database.
+It is required to import the MSSQL driver dependency in order to connect to an MSSQL database.
 The `ballerinax/mssql.driver` package bundles the latest MSSQL driver so that the mssql connector can be used in Ballerina projects easily.

 ```ballerina